De-Technocrats/blogvis/README.md

 ## Installation

+1. Make that your system is updated
-1. Clone this repository using the command
+2. Clone this repository using the command
    `git clone https://github.com/De-Technocrats/blogvis.git`
-2. Navigate to the repository directory using the command `cd blogvis`.
+3. Navigate to the repository directory using the command `cd blogvis`.
-3. Install the required Python modules using the command `pip install -r requirements.txt`.
+4. Install the required Python modules using the command `pip install -r requirements.txt`
+5. Run the following cmd to use program
+    `python3 blogvis.py`

 Sure!
 Here's an example of a contribution invitation you can add to your README.md file: